Finding Mental Health Support For Symptoms Of Generalized Anxiety Disorder

 - Worry excessively

 Like other mental disorders, anxiety doesn’t have a single root cause.
-Rather, it may develop from a combination of risk factors like family history, a stressful environment, genetic factors, trauma, or physical illness.
+Rather, it may develop from a combination of risk factors like family history, a stressful environment, genetic factors, physical illness, or experiencing a traumatic event.

 - Previous Article